'Black Panther: Wakanda Forever' Gives Us a Sexy New Antihero

 Huerta is captivating as this antihero making his MCU debut, effortlessly sliding between charm and menace.
 His rich backstory makes him sympathetic, but he also captures the sexy sense of danger Namor has always exuded in the comics.
 This guy seems destined to rival Loki in the heart of many a Marvel fan.

-Talokan is visually stunning, too, with its magnificent architecture mixing elements from Namor's comic kingdom of Atlantis and ancient Mayan culture to create a fascinating aquatic counterpart to the once-isolationist Wakanda as the two nations become adversaries.
+Talokan is visually stunning (if a little too dark), with its magnificent architecture mixing elements from Namor's comic kingdom of Atlantis and ancient Mayan culture to create a fascinating aquatic counterpart to the once-isolationist Wakanda as the two nations become adversaries.

 The movie doesn't explore Talokan much since most of the action takes place in the surface world, but Marvel will undoubtedly return to this empire in the future.
 It's also possible parent company Disney didn't want us spending too much time underwater before the long-awaited Avatar: Way of Water comes out next month.